zdesia/data-competitions/GlowByte Hackathon Electricity Consumption Forecasting/README.md

 **Other Approaches**

 In addition to gradient bousting, several different approaches were investigated such as linear models, SVM, RandomForest, LSTM neural network, SARIMA.
 The **DLinear** approach seemed to be the most promising: one linear model predicts a moving average (trend), a second linear model predicts the difference between the real value and the trend (residuals), to predict the target, we add up two results.
-Despite the high quality of trend prediction (MAE=0.5), in the case of residuals prediction, no model was able to achieve a quality higher than gradient bousting on the straightforward task of predicting the target.
+Despite the high quality of trend prediction (MAE=0.5), in the case of residuals prediction, no model was able to achieve a quality higher than gradient bousting on the direct task of predicting the target.

 ---